bitcoindevkit/bitcoindevkit.org/content/descriptors/_index.md

 ### Examples

-Some examples of valid Magical Bitcoin descriptors are:
+Some examples of valid BDK descriptors are:

 <div id="descriptor-examples-table">